francemazzi/quiz/README.md

-# quiz
+# Welcome in a quiz test

-A new Flutter project.
+I am learning Flutter so this is my template project!

 ## Getting Started

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+Do you want to hel me?
+I give you a few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)